 In 1934, it had just become popular to elevate the waistline as well as the buttoning point.
 In order to maintain proportions, the pockets were elevated and the buttons moved a bit closer together.
 Nevertheless, the buttoning point was above the natural waist and so the lapels looked rather short compared to today.
 This effect was emphasized by the width of the lapels lapels, which was at least 3.5″ / 9 cm or more.
 The shoulders were tailored wide but the sleevehead looked soft and natural.
 The chest featured some drape and the V-shape of the wearer was accentuated by the trim waistline.
 The front quarters were rather round and distinctly different from today.

-The suit to the left had very similar features to the notched lapels suit above.
+The suit to above had very similar features to the notched lapels suit above.
 However, the peaked wide corners make the lapels look even shorter and the button distance seems too compact for my taste.
 Formally, the garments back then were all correct, meaning the peaked lapels were paired with jetted pockets rather than less formal flap pockets and the height was in line with the lowest button.
 The jackets Lino wears would have been frowned upon.
 Just like all suits back then, the trousers were cut quite full with plenty of room to move.
 While I like the two tone chalk stripe cloth in red, grey and white with the red striped shirt and red green tie, I think the button distance in combination with the lapels and waist suppression are distinctly thirties.
 If you don’t want to your suit to look like that, I suggest to lower the buttoning point lightly and to increase the distance between the buttons.
 If you like longer lapels, go with a two button jacket but otherwise, no need to change things if you want a classic, yet not period specific look.
 The soft shoulders are just fine, as is the tight waist paired with drape.

 The double breasted suit features the same stripe, just in brown, yet it looks completely different.
 The silhouette of the 1934 double breasted is not too dissimilar from the DB jacket we wear today.
 The gorge is a lower, the jacket a bit longer and the waistline a bit high, but otherwise you could certainly wear it today.
 Although some might consider this to be a generous overlap for a DB suit, back in 1934 this was slim.
 Sometimes you’d see people wearing jackets with a much wider button stance, lending the wearer a bold look.
 Even though a double breasted suit is generally more formal than a single breasted notch lapel suit, this fabric is rather casual and hence it features flap pockets and just 3 cuff buttons.
 Back in the day, the degree of a garment’s formality was often reflected in the number of cuff buttons.
 Four buttons were reserved for dark formal suits and evening wear, 3 buttons for slightly more casual ensembles and 1 or 2 buttons for country garments.
 Today, it’s more of a fashion choice.
 Labels like Tom Ford always go with 5 buttons and while 3 used to be popular in the 80s and 90s, nowadays 4 seem to be the golden standard.
 While that’s fine for suits, make sure to opt for one or two cuff buttons with your odd tweed jacket or sport coat because anything else would be classically incorrect.